-The Institute is a one-week program (Sunday-Friday) for parents of children (through age 7) who have a significant hearing loss.
+The Institute is a free program for parents of children (through age 6) who have a significant hearing loss.
 Parents and caregivers will learn about hearing loss and their child's individual strengths and needs.
 Participants will also meet other parents of children who are deaf or hard of hearing.